-My favorite Free Java Programming Courses to learn in 2021
+11 Best Free Java Programming Courses to learn in 2022

-Hello guys, if you want to learn Java in 2021, online and by yourself, and looking for the best free Java courses then you have come to the right place.
-Earlier, I have shared the best Java online courses and in this article, I am going to share my favorite free online courses to learn Java in 2021 from Udemy, Coursera, Codecademy, and Educative.
+Hello guys, if you want to learn Java in 2022, online and by yourself, and looking for the best free Java courses then you have come to the right place.
+Earlier, I have shared the best Java online courses and best Spring Framework courses, and in this article, I am going to share my favorite free online courses to learn Java in 2022 from Udemy, Coursera, Codecademy, and Educative.

 The Internet is full of useful resources.
 No matter what you want to learn there is something useful available for free.
 You just need to commit your time and effort.
 At the same time, it’s difficult to choose in the huge sea of free books, websites, and courses on the internet.

 If you are not careful, you will spend most of your time browsing and changing courses without learning anything.
 That’s where a curated list helps.
 Curation is my hobby and passion.
 I love to read books and courses which allows me to curate useful resources and share them with you guys.

 Today I’ll share 10 Java Programming Courses which beginners can use to learn Java for free.

 Even though the focus is on beginner-level Java courses — because beginners are the ones who need the most guidance and help — I have tried to also include free courses which can be really useful for intermediate and experienced Java developers like this free Java Multithreading course from Udemy which is really great for both beginner and intermediate Java developers.

 These are some of the really important skills, tools, and technology for experienced Java developers.
 If you are not familiar with them, it’s probably the right time to pick them up to boost your career and skills.

 Btw, if you could spend a few bucks on learning a useful and in-demand skill like Java Programming language and looking for a comprehensive resource then I highly recommend you to check out The Complete Java Programming Masterclass course on Udemy.